Perverse sheaves on semi-abelian varieties: Applications

 One particular interesting case is when $\alb$ is proper and semi-small, in which case $r(\alb)=0$.
 It was shown in \cite[Remark 1.3]{LMW2} that $X$ admits a proper semi-small map $f : X \to G$ to some complex semi-abelian variety $G$ if and only if the Albanese map $\alb: X \to \Alb(X)$ is proper and semi-small.
-It is sometimes easier to construct a proper semi-small map $f$ to a complex semi-abelian variety than to check directly if $\alb$ is proper and semi-small. \er
+It is sometimes easier to construct a proper semi-small map $f$ to a complex semi-abelian variety than to check directly if $\alb$ is proper and semi-small, e.g., see Examples \ref{va} and \ref{ample} below. \er